Virginians to vote on proposed amendment for bipartisan redistricting commission

 Virginia law requires a proposed constitutional amendment to be approved in the General Assembly for two consecutive years before going to the voters.
 When Republicans made this proposal in 2019, all but a handful of Democrats supported it.

 But this year, as it was up for a second vote, most Democrats in the House rebelled.
-Some members of the Black Caucus complained that the amendment does not require diverse representation on the commission and does not incorporate language from the federal Voting Rights Act laying out guidelines for racial equity.
+Some members of the Virginia Legislative Black Caucus complained that the amendment does not require diverse representation on the commission and does not incorporate language from the federal Voting Rights Act laying out guidelines for racial equity.

-Opponents also note that the commission’s structure would allow two members of one party to block a proposed map.
+Opponents also note the commission’s structure would allow two members of one party to block a proposed map.
 They also dislike allowing the state Supreme Court to resolve a stalemate, arguing that most of the justices have been appointed by Republican majorities in the legislature.

 “It empowers partisan leaders and enshrines this power into the constitution,” said Del.
-Lamont Bagby (D-Henrico), chairman of the Black caucus.
+Lamont Bagby (D-Henrico), chairman of the Black Caucus.
 And because the amendment contains no explicit instructions about equal representation, “it does absolutely nothing to end gerrymandering based on race or party,” Bagby said.

 The Virginia conference of the NAACP came out against the amendment this week, citing similar concerns.